shwezhu/shwezhu.github.io/content/post/golang/basics/008-goroutine-channels.md

 go f() // create a new goroutine that calls f(); don't wait
 ```

-The code below will just print `helllo`, this because when `main` function returns, all goroutines are abruptly terminated and the program exits.
+The code below will just print `hello`, this because when `main` function returns, all goroutines are abruptly terminated and the program exits.

 ```go
 func main() {